isomerpages/sample-repo/_components/accordion.md

 ### Creating new line text within an accordion

-Note that pressing entre or using `\n` will not bring you to a new line on the accordion.
+Note that pressing `Enter` on your keyboard or using `\n` will not bring you to a new line on the accordion.

 You should be using either `<p>` tag or `<br>` tag to start a new line on your accordion.